spatie/laravel-query-builder/docs/features/including-relationships.md

 // $users will have all their their `posts()` related models loaded
 ```

-You can load multiple relationship by separating them with a comma:
+You can load multiple relationships by separating them with a comma:

 ```php
 // GET /users?include=posts,permissions